The Ultimate Employee Engagement Action Plan in 6 Simple Steps

 Send out an employee engagement survey

 We know these can take some work to create.
 Get initial feedback from junior employees and senior leadership before developing this survey.
 But also get it out ASAP–the sooner employees start feeling heard, the better!
 For help creating an employee engagement survey, see the below section, “2.
-Solicit employee feedback”
+Solicit employee feedback.”
+Once the survey is conducted, acting on this feedback is crucial to build engagement and make positive changes at the company.

 Start a weekly “Crush It” call